Petroleum Geo-Services

-PGS has a presence in over 10 countries with headquarters in Oslo, Norway.
+PGS had a presence in over 10 countries with headquarters in Oslo, Norway.
 The company was headquartered at Lysaker until 2013 when it moved to nearby Lilleaker.
-PGS shares are listed on the Oslo Stock Exchange (OSE:PGS).
+PGS shares was listed on the Oslo Stock Exchange (OSE:PGS).

+In 2024, PGS merged with TGS following an all-share transaction valued at approximately NOK 9.3 billion (around $864 million at the time of announcement).
+The merger was completed on 1 July 2024, creating an integrated group focused on geophysical data, seismic services, and energy data solutions.